9 keys to a killer recruitment marketing strategy How AI is transforming the talent acquisition process

 4. Include recruiting goals with overall business goals

 Company leaders must include recruiting goals with the rest of the organization's aims because meeting them might be necessary to achieve its other objectives, Winans said.
-For example, if a company is attempting to grow its revenue by 13% that year, it must have the proper talent in place to meet that goal.
+For example, if a company is attempting to increase its revenue by 13% that year, it must have the proper talent in place to meet that specific goal.

 Recruiters should also revisit recruiting goals more than once a year and update them based on factors like job market fluctuations and company profitability, she said.